brunoflores/coursera-getting-cleaning-data-project/README.md

 # Getting and Cleaning Data - Course Project (Coursera)

 ## Package dependencies
 Package 'dplyr' is used to work with the data.
-It must be installed from CRAN with:
+It must be installed from CRAN:

 > install.packages("dplyr")

-It's loaded in the script by the 'library(dplyr)' command.
+It's loaded by the script with the 'library(dplyr)' command.

 ## run_analysis.R